-When you have lost someone close to you, organising the finances will be the last thing on your mind, we are here to help make sorting them as simple and straightforward as possible.
+When you’ve lost someone close to you, organising their finances will be the last thing on your mind.

 You will need to bring with you: